tdonaldson231/AutomationFrameworkRepo_v02/README.md

 - **Selenium WebDriver** for UI automation
 - **Extent Reports** for generating HTML reports

-Currently, there are only 3-test cases for a basic demonstration, two API and one UI.
+There are only 3-test cases for a basic demonstration, two API and one UI.
 One of the API is set to fail intentionally to show how failures are displayed in the results.

 ## Installation
 Clone this repository